exercism/ruby/exercises/concept/chessboard/.docs/instructions.md

 ## 2. Define the file range

 Implement the `file_range` method.
-It should return a range of strings, from the uppercase letter A, to the uppercase letter H.
+It should return a range of strings, from the uppercase letter `"A"`, to the uppercase letter `"H"`.

 ```ruby
 Chessboard.file_range()